Get a quote, configure a custom safety solution or ask a question. We're here to help!

 Tank truck (un)loading procedures are similar to railcar applications with the trailers meeting established DOT requirements for hauling molten sulfur.
 Bottom unloading is also the preferred method for unloading molten sulfur tank trucks utilizing a 3” chemical hose or insulated bottom unloading arm with a cam and groove fitting.

 Start by selecting loading application

 Below are some of the loading and unloading solutions for illustrative purposes only.
 Our experts will work with you and your team for a custom solution to suit your needs.

 Molten Sulphur Loading Arms

-Molten Sulphur is typically an open dome (splash fill) loading process into railcars and tank trucks via steam jacketed, oil jacketed or heat traced carbon steel loading arms.
+Molten Sulphur is typically an open dome (splash fill) loading process into railcars and tank trucks via steam jacketed, oil jacketed, or heat traced carbon steel loading arms.
 The loading arms will generally be insulated and clad either before or after install.

 Railcar loading will use a similar setup as trucks but with a 4” arm as higher flow rates must be obtained to load the higher capacity vehicles at an acceptable rate.
-Remember that a 4” loading arm will have a 6” jacket, so will be a heavy unit, which is why operators may consider powered operation.
+Remember that a 4” loading arm will have a 6” jacket, so will be a heavy unit, which is why operators may consider a powered operation.

-Safety options such as high level sensors/probes can be added to the arm to switch off loading should the level hit a predetermined height in the vehicles.
+Safety options such as high-level sensors/probes can be added to the arm to switch off loading should the level hit a predetermined height in the vehicles.
 In addition, you may see a need to have temperature sensors mounted at different points on the arm to ensure constant temperatures are maintained.